 E-mail Codie by using the form on our Contact Us page

-Codie Eash has been the Lead Visitor Services Assistant since March 2015.
-He previously worked on the Seminary Ridge Museum staff as both a Communications Intern (2012-2013) and Visitor Services Assistant (2013-2015).
+Codie Eash has been part of the Seminary Ridge Museum staff since before the institution’s opening.
+Prior to his current role as Operations Manager, he previously served as Communications Intern (2012-2013), Visitor Services Assistant (2013-2015), Lead Visitor Services Assistant (2015-2018), and Visitor Services Coordinator (2018-2020).
 In 2014, he earned a Bachelor of Science degree in Communication/Journalism from Shippensburg University of Pennsylvania, where he also completed a minor in History.

 Visitor Services Staff

-Our Visitor Services Staff are responsible for operating the admissions desk and museum store at the Seminary Ridge Museum.
+Our Visitor Services Staff are responsible for operating the admissions desk and museum store at the Seminary Ridge Museum and Education Center.
 They also lead tours of the Cupola, walking tours of the Seminary grounds and coordinate other programs.